The following article is for historical reference…

 March 13, 2011 — FUKUSHIMA, Japan – After the biggest quake ever recorded in Japan unleashed a monster tsunami, the fragile public braces for a possible meltdown of two reactors at a quake-hit nuclear plant as the death toll from the disaster that hit the northeast coast is expected to exceed 10,000.

 On Saturday, the Fukushima No. 1 nuclear plant blew open the building that housed one of its reactors.
 Emergency crews struggled to prevent overheating at a second reactor.
-Prime Minister Naoto Kan said the situation remained grave, and that Japan was facing its worst crisis since the end of the Second World War.
-Millions of people are still without electricity because Japan’s nuclear industry provides about a third of its power needs.
+Prime Minister Naoto Kan said the situation remained grave, and Japan was facing its worst crisis since the end of the Second World War.
+Millions of people still lack electricity because Japan’s nuclear industry provides about a third of its power needs.

 The UN reported that a total of 590,000 people had been evacuated in and around the quake and tsunami disaster areas.